On this page you will find:

 What tools, skills and resources will I need?

-Building the chassis can be a challenge for someone with little or no welding experience and either you learn this skill or consider taking the “Kit Car” option which provides a ready made Clubman Kit, including a chassis, and you can build one from there.
+Building the chassis can be a challenge for someone with little or no welding experience and either you learn this skill or consider taking the “Kit Car” option which provides a ready made Clubman Kit, including a chassis.
 The welding required on a Locost Clubman chassis is rather basic and it should be relatively easy for a new welder to learn to produce welds of sufficient quality for this project.
 I would recommend investing in at least a reasonable quality MIG welder as the cheap units are just not good enough for consistent quality welding - I would avoid the gasless type MIG.
-A good quality auto darkening welding helmet is also essential.
+A good quality auto darkening welding helmet is also essential and they are not expensive.
 I believe its a good idea to use 2mm wall thickness tube on the chassis rather than the standard 1.6mm as it’s easier to weld.
 The best way for new welders to gain confidence is to practice on scrap material, cut it open and try to break the welds.
 Practice makes perfect and it shouldn't take long to gain confidence.

 Garage space is an issue for some people.
 I have heard of projects being built in small single car garages or carports, and even a couple in an open area, but I consider a good size work and storage area an important asset for building a Locost.
 A suitable workbench is invaluable as is enough space around the car to let you work without bumping into things.
 As the Locost grows so will your need for storage space.
 When the components are not in the car (eg engine, gearbox, wheels, seats, bonnet, nosecone etc) where will you store them?